bolognalab/bolognalab.github.io/schedule-Instructions.md

 * If two of the events are coinciding with each other, they will appear on top of each other (also normal!).
 You can resolve this at a later stage, see [Showing conflicting events](#showing-conflicting-events), but you need to complete steps 3 & 4 beforehand.

 ### 3. &nbsp; Adding links to the event modal
-* Clicking on each event in the calendar brings up the "modal" of the event, which should contain the time, title, location, and basic details of the event, as well as a link to "more information" and (optionally) a link for adding the event to the calendar.
+* Clicking on each event in the schedule brings up the "modal" of the event, which should contain the time, title, location, and basic details of the event, as well as a link to "more information" and (optionally) a link for adding the event to the calendar.
 The structure of all that information lies in the file ``/[YOUR FOLDER]/calendar-events/events-dir.html`` and in markdown (``*.md``) files in the same folder, one for each event.
 In the next step, you will be creating these files.

-* Create an "events directory" HTML file similar to ``/calendar-sample/calendar-events/events-dir.html``.
+* Create an "events directory" HTML file similar to ``/sample-schedule/calendar-events/events-dir.html``.
 In that file, there should be a ``div`` element for each event, and the ``id`` attribute of each ``div`` should match the ``id`` of the event exactly.
 The content of each event should also follow a very specific structure, which can be seen in the examples. **Doing this manually takes time and has lots of room for error, so it's recommended to do it automatically by running the script ``/[YOUR FOLDER]/calendar-events/directory-generator.py`` once.**

 * After generating the file ``events-dir.html``, check the live preview.
 When clicking on an event, the modal window should open.
 The white space of the modal should be mostly empty, but there should now be a working link to "Mehr Infos & Anmeldung."
 Below it should also be a link "zum Kalender hinzufügen (.ics)", which doesn't work for now, because it's looking for an ``.ics`` file that doesn't exist yet.
 There may also be a hashtag depending on the event category (e.g. #Diskussion for ``event-1``).

 ![alt text](images/instructions/00da.png)

 ### 4. &nbsp; Adding event details to the event modal
-* This calendar uses [Markdown language](https://www.markdownguide.org/) to write event details (e.g. title, place, address, type of event, and people presenting).
+* This schedule uses [Markdown language](https://www.markdownguide.org/) to write event details (e.g. title, place, address, type of event, and people presenting).
 You will need one Markdown file for each event called ``[Event ID].md``.
 You can do this automatically in the next step!
 * Run the script ``/[YOUR FOLDER]/calendar-events/generate-empty-md.py`` to generate templates of all events at once - this will use the ``long event name`` and ``id`` you defined for each event in your CSV file and will name the files correctly.
 In the live preview, if you click on an event, you should also now be able to see a title and more content in the modal window.

 ![alt text](images/instructions/00db.png)